mikevilla/pokedex/README.md

 * Im using svgs on the index page to render the cards.
 While this is fast there is still a little but of rendering wait time and flashing on the screen.
 * On first load these cards also take a bit of time to show.
 * In future fixes I would implement lazy loading or add some UI feedback like a progress icon to help with the UI experience.
 * To get the evolution chain data I created a recursive function.
-I know this can be a concern if the chain hapens to go many leves deep.
+I know this can be a concern if the chain happens to go many leves deep.
 As far as I can tell it seems like it was maxing out around 3 so I stuck to this cleaner solution for now.
 I could revisit this in future and find a safer way.

 ### Future Considerations and Feature Additions